altsanz/angularjs-tips/README.md

 })
 ```

-Then unit test like this:
+and then unit test must look like this:
 ```
 describe('my-directive', function() {